Aggravated DWI Lawyers in New York

 Under New York State law, no person shall operate a motor vehicle while such person has a blood alcohol content of 0.18 percent or greater as shown by a chemical analysis of such person’s blood, breath, urine, or saliva.
 If the defendant has been convicted of a crime in violation of Vehicle and Traffic Law Section 1192(2), 1192(2-a), 1192(3), 1192(4), 1192(4-a) or in violation of Penal Law Section 120.03, 120.04, 125.13, or 125.14 within the previous 10 years, a conviction of aggravated driving while intoxicated per se is a Class E felony.
 If the defendant has been convicted of a crime in violation of any of the previously listed crimes twice in the previous 10 years, a conviction of aggravated driving while intoxicated per se is a class D felony.

-To learn more about aggravated DWI and how Lebedin Kofman LLP can assist you, call us at (646) 663-4430 for a free consultation.
+To learn more about aggravated DWI and how Lebedin Kofman LLP can assist you, contact us online or at (646) 663-4430 for a free consultation.
 Our New York aggravated DWI lawyers can help.